willkg/everett/docs/configuration.rst

     everett.InvalidValueError: Dear user. debug in section [main] is not correct.
 Please fix it.

-Trouble-shootinging and logging what happened
+Trouble-shooting and logging what happened
 =============================================

 If you have a non-trivial Everett configuration, it might be difficult to